-5. Collecting data to inform decision-making and boost student outcomes
+Collecting data to inform decision-making and boost student outcomes

-- NAPLAN is not an appropriate measure for our indigenous leaners.
+- NAPLAN is not an appropriate measure for indigenous learners.
 We need to identify more culturally appropriate measures of growth in learning.
 NAPLAN has become more purposeful for systems rather than schools and teachers.
 Any data used needs to be used purposefully by teachers and schools to track and monitor the growth of the individual students.
-The time and energy that currently is expended by teachers and school leaders to administer NAPLAN tests could be better spent of more purposeful testing which suits the cohort of learners.
+The time and energy that currently is expended by teachers and school leaders to administer NAPLAN tests could be better spent of more purposeful testing that suits the cohort of learners.
 NAPLAN presents a challenge for older students who hold no value or purpose for this testing.
-Test refusal is common for year 9 students or they do not perform to achievement level possible. - NAPLAN is time consuming and stressful for schools to administer and NT schools are challenged by the online testing as internet connectivity and access to quality devices is an ongoing issue for remote schools and those schools who cannot afford the latest technology.
-Schools should not be disadvantaged because of the lack of technology or access to wifi, but sadly this is the case. - Measuring literacy, numeracy and science academic performance are narrow measures that do not align with the goals of the Mparntwe Education Declaration.
+Test refusal is common for Year 9 students or they do not perform to their achievement level possible. - NAPLAN is time consuming and stressful for schools to administer and NT schools are challenged by the online testing as internet connectivity and access to quality devices are ongoing issues for remote schools and those schools who cannot afford the latest technology.
+Schools should not be disadvantaged because of the lack of technology or access to Wi-Fi, but sadly this is the case. - If NAPLAN continues as the preferred metric for the NSRA, then data and information must be used more purposefully at the school level, for student learning and intervention.
+The MYSCHOOL website is detrimental to government schools who educate the vast majority of children form low socio-economic backgrounds with concentrated levels of disadvantage and high need. - Measuring literacy, numeracy and science academic performance are narrow measures that do not align with the goals of the Mparntwe Education Declaration.
 We need to consider how we measure these goals- how to go beyond academic achievement levels to measuring the growth any child makes in their learning, such as the micro credentials and recognising the interpersonal skills and knowledge that are learnt which meet the goal of being confident and creative individuals, successful lifelong learners and active and informed members of the community. - The NT recognises the need to develop systems so that quality data follows each child as part of a tailored education experience as students move geographically, through stages of schooling, and across flexible education settings.
 However, as a small jurisdiction, without the economies of scale, the NT is challenged to effectively develop and maintain the systems to collect, maintain and utilise student data and information.
 This requires significant capital investment for IT systems and ongoing staffing to support implementation. - The priority first needs to be to have data and information to best support an improved experience for individual children and young people in the classroom, as opposed to system-level reporting. - A national USI would be an advantage for a small system, like the NT.
 For a jurisdiction with high mobility between sectors and inter-state, greater ability to share information for the benefit of improving education delivery for individual students would be valued.
 This should include any data collected for NCCD purposes.

-6. Funding transparency and accountability
+Funding transparency and accountability